From robust tests to Bayes-like posterior distributions: Introduction

-The present paper is organized as follows.
+Our paper is organized as follows.
 We present our statistical setting in Section~\ref{sct-setting}.
-We consider there independent but not necessarily i.i.d.\ data in order to analyse the behaviour of the posterior distribution with respect to a possible departure from equidistribution.
-Our main assumptions on the loss function are given and commented on in Section~\ref{sect-MA}.
-In the remaining part of the paper, we mainly focus on the total variation and squared Hellinger losses.
-The construction of the posterior and its properties are presented in Section~\ref{sect-MR}.
-As already explained in this introduction, the construction relies on suitable test statistics.
-In particular, when applied with the log-likelihood ratios, our construction recovers the classical Bayes-posterior distribution.
-We mainly illustrate the properties of our posterior distribution in Section~\ref{sct-app}.
-We discuss there how the concentration properties of the posterior is affected by the choice of the prior and by a possible misspecification of the model.
+We consider there independent but not necessarily i.i.d.\ data in order to analyse later on the behaviour of our posterior distribution with respect to a possible departure from equidistribution.
+The construction of the posterior distribution is described in Section~\ref{sect-CPD}.
+In this section, we also show how more classical constructions based on the likelihood or the fractional likelihoods are particular cases of ours.
+We complete this section with some heuristics which, we hope, help understanding the main ideas of our approach.
+In particular, we bridge there the problem of designing robust posterior distributions to that of testing between two disjoint $\ell$-balls.
+Section~\ref{sect-main} is devoted to the main theorems.
+We describe there the concentration properties of our posterior distribution.
+The applications of these results to classical loss functions are presented in Section~\ref{sect-ACLF}.
+We put a special emphasis on the cases of the total variation distance and the squared Hellinger loss.
+In the remaining part of the paper, we only focus on these two losses.
+In Section~\ref{sect-ctcbato} we highlight some similarities and differences between the classical Bayes posterior and ours for the squared Hellinger loss.
+In Section~\ref{sct-app} we explain how our posterior distribution can be used to solve the problem of estimating a density, or a parameter associated with it, in several statistical frameworks of interest.
+We discuss there how the concentration properties of our posterior distribution deteriorate in the case of a misspecification of the model by the prior.
 We also consider the problems of estimating a density in a location-scale family and a high-dimensional parameter in a parametric model under a sparsity constraint.
 We also show how our estimation strategy leads to unusual rates of convergence for estimating a translation parameter in a non-regular statistical model.
+In Section~\ref{sect-copaic}, we show how to evaluate the concentration radius of our posterior distributions in the parametric framework.
 Finally, Section~\ref{sct-PMR} is devoted to the proofs of the main theorems and Section~\ref{sct-OP} to the other proofs.